Ziptrak Original Track-guided Blinds System Resolves Top Pain Points for over 4,500 Singaporean Homes and Businesses | | IT Business Net

 3. Child Lock, Stay Safe

-As a preventive feature exclusively for Singapore’s many high-rise buildings, the manual Ziptrak® SuperSpring® blinds come with the option of a Child Safety Latch, which prevents the blinds from being lifted beyond railing height when deployed, keeping it at a safe height for your little ones with a simple turn of the latch.
+As a preventive feature exclusively for Singapore’s many high-rise buildings, the manual Ziptrak(R) SuperSpring(R) blinds come with the option of a Child Safety Latch, which prevents the blinds from being lifted beyond railing height when deployed, keeping it at a safe height for your little ones with a simple turn of the latch.

 4. Unobstructed Views, Stay Free

-Ziptrak is exclusively distributed in Singapore and Malaysia since August 2017 by official distributor DuraBlinds Trading Pte.
-Ltd., and is only available at authorised retailers.
-Please visit https://www.sg.ziptrak.com for more information.
+Ziptrak is exclusively distributed in Singapore and Malaysia by its official distributor, DuraBlinds Trading Pte.
+Ltd., since August 2017, and is only available at authorised retailers.
+Please visit https://www.sg.ziptrak.com/ for more information.

 Authorised Retailers